As always, spoilers abound. Watch the film first or consider yourself warned.

 This segment of the film feels heavily inspired by Dead Man, Jim Jarmusch’s so-called “acid western” that also features disembodied arrows appearing from nowhere like divine karmic forces.
 Even the soundtrack, which begins to rise in intensity as madness overtakes the group, seems to echo Neil Young’s dark, improvised score to that film.
 Dead Man is a fitting influence, given that both films set their protagonists marching toward an inevitable destiny of sacrifice and death.
 In this case, One-Eye’s visions tell him he will soon meet his end at the hands of the local natives.
 Rather than attempt to avoid his fate, he stays the course with all the calm certainty of a man who knows more than he will ever let on.

 By now, it’s obvious that One-Eye is more than a man, especially when it’s revealed that he has been speaking to the boy the whole time without actually speaking.
-One-Eye is clearly some kind of god or higher spirit; as one character says quite early in film, “the Christians have but one god.
+One-Eye is clearly some kind of god or higher spirit; as one character says quite early in the film, “the Christians have but one god.
 We have many.”

 It seems a bit too on the nose to assume that he is Odin, though his act of sacrifice in the film’s final moments echoes Odin’s sacrificial hanging from the sacred tree Yggdrasil.
 The boy’s claim that he comes from Hell (which now has some authority, given that we can assume he heard this from One-Eye himself) also complicates his origins.